joselcvarela/lockers-api/README.md

 docker compose up --build api
 ```

+Every time you restart the container, the database will be reset with migrations and seeds.
+In order to prevent this, remove `pnpm run reset --force` from the `command` entry on `docker-compose.yml`

 # Contributing (Development)

 In order to contribute to this project (or just run it locally), you will need to install dependencies and run dev command like: